myzie/blobs/README.md

 Use YAML or JSON or Javascript for declaritive rules?
 Could probably use a DSL down the road.
 Rules could extract items from JWT claims among other things.

+Concepts

+ * Items: each has a path, JSON properties, optional attachment
+ * Validations: ensure items adhere to schema.
+Could validate attachments too.
+ * Permissions: define authorization for individual items or collections.
+ * Principal: the user making requests to the service.
+Identity from JWT.